Photo by Pixabay from Pexels

 I love The Witcher.

 Initially, it was laborious to follow because of the rapid influx of information.
-Add the different timelines, and the average viewer with no experience with the book or video games (me) can easily become confused.
+Add the different timelines, and the average viewer with no experience with the book or video games (me) can quickly become confused.

 I sincerely appreciate The Witcher for all that it is.
 And all that it’s not (a Game of Thrones copycat).